 Term charges, institutional merit scholarships and institutional aid are subject to the university's Withdrawal Credit Policy upon withdrawal from the university.
 Term charges are defined as tuition, and if applicable, room only, room and board, and orientation fee.
 Tuition is applicable to all students, including those on approved off-campus programs including study abroad and internships.
 Merit scholarships and institutional aid are defined as any source of funding from Johnson & Wales University.
 The Orientation Fee is nonrefundable.
 The official notice of withdrawal from the university may be done in person or by written notification through Student Academic & Financial Services.
-Refunds are calculated by the date of termination which is based on the date Student Academic & Financial Services receives notification of withdrawal from the student or faculty member.
+Refunds are calculated by the date of termination which is based on the date Student Academic & Financial Services receives notification of withdrawal from the student or faculty member (culinary/pastry lab or experiential education courses only).
 Any refund due will be issued within 45 days after the date that the university was first notified of the withdrawal.